casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 #### getBlockInfoByHeight

-All the changes that were made to output data of `getBlockInfo` were also made to `getBlockInfoByHeight`.
+All changes made to output data of `getBlockInfo` were also made to `getBlockInfoByHeight`.

 #### getLatestBlockInfo

-All the changes that were made to output data of `getBlockInfo` were also made to `getLatestBlockInfo`.
+All changes made to output data of `getBlockInfo` were also made to `getLatestBlockInfo`.

 #### getEraInfoBySwitchBlock